mildly-intelligent/dotfiles/README.md

 Wayland because that's what KDE was using and I didn't feel like switching DS's when moving to SwayWM.

 ### Login/Display Manager:
-I'm using ly because GDM comes with all of GNOME and SDDM was a wee bit broken (froze everytime I tried to log in).
+I'm using ly because GDM comes with all of GNOME and SDDM was a wee bit broken (froze every time I tried to log in).
 Using the shell and just running `sway` didn't work either because my keyboard would constantly send the null character `^@` until I unplugged it and plugged it back in.
 Because of that it couldn't properly read my password so it was hella janky to log in.
 Also ly's great.

 ### Init System:
 Systemd?
 I didn't even know there were alternatives before I started writing this README.